openstack/ceilometer/doc/source/configuration.rst

     </property>

-For pure development purposes, you can use HBase from Apache_ or some other vendors like Cloudera or Hortonworks.
+For pure development purposes, you can use HBase from Apache_ or some other vendor like Cloudera or Hortonworks.
 To verify your installation, you can use the `list` command in `HBase shell`, to list the tables in your HBase server, as follows::